 Our office and Discovery Room are located at street level.
 There are 3 steps down to the corridor which leads to the latter two areas

-We operate tours all year, except 24-26 December. and the guides are trained, and happy to help
+We operate tours all year, except 24-26 December.

+Guides can devise wheelchair accessible routes in the Old Town.
+They can also devise routes which avoid steep slopes and stepped areas.
+If visitors have particular needs in this respect, they should make the guide aware before the start of the tour and the guides are trained, and happy to help

 We have guaranteed departures, even in poor weather, and all our guides are happy to answer further questions from visitors as they arise.